 We license all streaming titles to the extent possible.
 The process to secure streaming rights can be time-consuming, especially if the UW Libraries must negotiate with a new distributor, and in some cases, we may be unable to get rights.

 - You may expect a response from us within a week notifying you about the status of your request, but please be aware that it may take up two months to obtain rights.

-- Due to staff constraints and the high cost of licensing videos, we must limit instructor requests for new streaming titles to three per class per quarter.
+- Due to staff constraints and the high cost of licensing videos, we must limit instructor requests for new streaming titles to a maximum of 10 per class per quarter (Limit temporarily raised beginning in Spring 2020).
 Exceptions may be made for online classes or shared requests from two or more faculty members.
 (If the UW Libraries already has streaming rights, there is no limit on the number of streaming titles you can use.)